comsoftweb/laradock/README.md

     myproject1/
     myproject2/
 ```
-Next, you need create a conf file at nginx
+Next, you need create a conf file at nginx / apache2
-~/Workspace/laradock/nginx/sites
+~/Workspace/laradock/nginx/sites OR ~Workspace/laradock/apache2/sites

 Add your domain into ~/.wsl2hosts ( Add new domains always at first line of file)